 Newton worked out the Gravitational Constant (G) as 6.67 x 10-11 N kg-2 m2.

 We can use Newton's law of gravitation to work out the value of a gravitational force between two objects, where F = G (m1m2) / r2.

-Where F is the Force, G is called the Gavitational constant, r is the distance between the two objects and m1 and m2 are the masses of the objects.
+In this equation, F is the Force and G is the Gravitational Constant.
+The distance between the two objects is r, and m1 and m2 are the masses of the objects.